tkhamez/neucore/doc/Install.md

 The web application is available at http://localhost:8080, the frontend development server at http://localhost:3000.
 The database is also available at `127.0.0.1:30306` and it's data is stored in the `.db` subdirectory.

-### Deploy on AWS Beanstalk

-See [bravecollective/neucore-beanstalk](https://github.com/bravecollective/neucore-beanstalk) for an example.

 ## Post Installation